PARC (company): Legacy

 Xerox has been heavily criticized, particularly by business historians, for failing to properly commercialize and profitably exploit PARC's innovations.
 Xerox management failed to see the global potential of many of PARC's inventions, but this was mostly a problem with its computing research, a relatively small part of PARC's operations.

-One notable example of this is the graphical user interface (GUI), initially developed at PARC for the Alto and then sold as the Xerox 8010 Information System workstation (with office software called Star) by the Xerox Systems Development Department.
+One notable example of this is the graphical user interface (GUI), initially developed at PARC for the Alto and then sold as the Xerox 8010 Information System workstation (with office software called Star) by the Xerox Systems Development Department, introduced in 1981.
 It heavily influenced future system design, but was deemed a failure because Xerox only sold about 25,000 units of the computer.
-A small group from PARC led by David Liddle and Charles Irby formed Metaphor Computer Systems.
-Metaphor Computer Systems extended the Star desktop concept into an animated graphic and communicating office-automation model and sold the company to IBM.
+A small group from PARC led by David Liddle and Charles Irby formed Metaphor Computer Systems in 1982.
+Metaphor Computer Systems extended the Star desktop concept into an animated graphic and communicating office-automation model.
+By 1987, the company had an annual revenue of $39.7 million, and was acquired by IBM in 1991.

 Several GUI engineers left to join Apple Computer to work on Lisa and Macintosh.
 Technologies pioneered by its materials scientists such as the liquid-crystal display (LCD), some major innovations in optical disc technology, and laser printing were actively and successfully introduced by Xerox to the business and consumer markets.

 Microsoft co-founder Bill Gates has said that the Xerox graphical interface has notably influenced Microsoft and Apple.
 Apple Inc. co-founder Steve Jobs said that "Xerox could have owned the entire computer industry, could have been the IBM of the nineties, could have been the Microsoft of the nineties."